AadilBaig/nullproject1012/README.md

 Functional Requirements:
  - User can see the welcome screen
  - User can access the game
+ - User can see a series of numbers
+ - User can see a textbox to enter the sequence after the original sequence is no longer visible
  - Game works with no errors
  - User can see an end screen